Margaret of Parma: Biography

 In 1567, Margaret retired to L'Aquila in Italy.
 She was appointed Governor of Abruzzo and Viceroy of Naples,where she had inherited a domain from her late husband.
 She acted as the adviser to her son and to her royal bastard half-brother, John of Austria.
-In 1578, her son Alexander Farnese was appointed to the office of governor-general of the Netherlands; Philip appointed her his co-regent, intending that they would balance each other.
+In 1578, her son Alexander Farnese was appointed to the office of governor-general of the Habsburg Netherlands; Philip appointed her his co-regent, intending that they would balance each other.
 However, they were unable to work together, and Margaret retired to Namur in 1582.
 She was given permission by Philip to return to Italy in 1583.
 She died in Ortona in 1586 and was buried in the church of S. Sisto in Piacenza.

 Charlie R. Steen describes her as "a woman dedicated to compromise and conciliation in public affairs."

-She personally asked to Pope Paul III to authorize the veneration of the Seven Archangels while Antonio del Duca did the same under the protection of the Colonna family.
+She personally asked to Pope Paul III to authorize the veneration of the Seven archangels while Antonio del Duca did the same under the protection of the Colonna family.